Efficient Generator of Mathematical Expressions for Symbolic Regression: Related work

 Note that our model falls into the general framework of gated \emph{recursive} convolutional neural networks~\cite{Cho2014GatedRCNN} that combine atomic units with shared parameters in a hierarchy.
 The output of the root node produces a fixed-length encoding of a data object with an arbitrarily complex structure.
 Another model, marginally related to ours, is the one of equivalence neural networks~\cite{Allamanis2017SemanticExpressions}.
 The encoding produced by these networks follows the expressions' semantic similarity and equivalence, in contrast to their syntactic similarity, which is followed by all the other approaches, including ours.

 Finally, our work is also related to algorithms for equation discovery and symbolic regression.
 Most of them generate candidate expressions for equations first and then estimate the values of their constant parameters by matching the equations against data in the second phase.
-Classical symbolic regression approaches~\cite{Schmidt2009DistillingNaturalLaws, Guimera2020BayesianMachineScientist}, based on evolutionary algorithms, use stochastic generators of expression trees: At the beginning, the expression trees are randomly sampled, and later on, they are transformed using the evolutionary stochastic operations of mutation and cross-over.
+Classical symbolic regression approaches~\cite{Schmidt2009DistillingNaturalLaws, Guimera2020BayesianMachineScientist, cranmer2023pysr}, based on evolutionary algorithms, use stochastic generators of expression trees: At the beginning, the expression trees are randomly sampled, and later on, they are transformed using the evolutionary stochastic operations of mutation and cross-over.
 In contrast, process-based modeling approaches~\cite{Bridewell2008InductiveProcessModeling} generate equations by following domain-specific knowledge (provided by the user) that specifies a set of entities (variables) and processes (interactions among entities).
 Grammar-based approaches to equation discovery employ user-specified context-free grammars (which can also be based on domain knowledge), deterministic~\cite{Todorovski1997BiasED} or probabilistic~\cite{Brence2021ProGED}, as efficient generators of expressions.

 Recently, many symbolic regression approaches based on neural networks have been proposed~\cite{Tegmark2020Feynman, Martius2016EQL, Biggioetal21, dAscoli2022deep, Kamienny2022transformers, Petersen2021CharGen}.
-In particular, Deep Symbolic Optimization, DSO combines autoencoders with genetic programming to approach symbolic regression, among other combinatorial optimization tasks~\cite{Petersen2021NeuralGP}.
+In particular, Deep Symbolic Optimization, DSO approaches symbolic regression (among other optimization tasks~\cite{Petersen2021NeuralGP}) by combining neural networks and reinforcement learning with evolutionary algorithms.
 The neural networks are used to sample the individuals in the initial population of the evolutionary algorithm and are retrained at each iteration to focus on expressions leading to better fit.
 It is closely related to our work, since it combines similar methods.
 Yet our focus here is on efficient neural networks for generating mathematical expressions that are trained before the beginning of the evolutionary process.